-Please refer to our answer to question 11.2 above.
+Please refer to question 11.1 above.

 11.4 Does the regulator (or any other Government authority) have the power to approve/disapprove mergers or other changes in control over businesses in the oil and natural gas sector, or proposed acquisitions of development assets, transportation or associated infrastructure or distribution assets?
 If so, what criteria and procedures are applied?
 How long does it typically take to obtain a decision approving or disapproving the transaction?